All Episodes

 Right.

-And it's it's just sinking in little by little, and they're getting all their points because we're not talking politics, we're talking sports.
+And it's just sinking in little by little, and they're getting all their points because we're not talking politics, we're talking sports.

 And culture and entertainment and celebrity and all the things pop culture are made from.